|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Prepare two baking sheets by lining them with aluminum foil or parchment.
-Set one aside for now.
+Prepare 2 baking sheets by lining them with aluminum foil or parchment.
+Set 1 sheet aside for now.

 Microwave the candy coating until it is completely smooth and melted, stirring after every 30 seconds to prevent overheating.
 Add a little bit of shortening if necessary to produce a liquid coating that flows freely from a spoon.
 Set out your sprinkles or other desired toppings.